 You're neither rich nor poor, and you're ready to buy your first home.
 You look around.
 All those homes on the market!
 All seemingly priced out of reach!
 Cheer up.
 You're not alone.
-With some solid real estate counselling and some help from lenders and/or sellers and others, you can not only get your toe in the door, but you can own the house too.
+With some solid real estate counseling and some help from lenders and/or sellers and others, you can not only get your toe in the door, but you can own the house too.
 It just takes some creativity, a few inside tips and a bit of homework.
 For starters: Examine your goals, How ironclad are your dreams?
 Can your ideal of a formal dining room or a hot tub on a redwood deck be postponed?
 Must you have a two-car garage?
 Lowering your expectations and starting out modestly (in decent housing that meets your needs) can lead to owning those dreams -- in time.

 Get your priorities straight.
 Without taking all the fun out of life, what's more important to you, weekends on the road and dinners out or stashing away at least part of your down payment?
 (Most lenders want to see that some of the money you invest is your own.)